JesperLundberg/tomat.nvim/README.md

 #### TODO

+- [x] Write session to file so it can be resumed if neovim is restarted
+- [ ] Automatically resume session at start up (if it exists)
+- [ ] Allow user to set the path for the file themselves
 - [ ] Implement the functionality for automatically starting a new pomodoro session
   - [ ] Add break time